 On April 6, the Senate voted to change the filibuster rule for Supreme Court nominees, and on April 7, by a vote of 54-45, the Senate confirmed Neil Gorsuch to be the 113th Justice of the Supreme Court of the United States.

 Lower Court Nominations.

 On March 21, President Trump nominated, his first lower court nominee, Amul Thapar, to the Sixth Circuit Court of Appeals.
 He was confirmed on May 25.
-Since then, the president has submitted dozens of nominations in waves, with as many as 11 announced at one time.
+Since then, the president has submitted dozens of nominations in waves, with as many as a dozen announced at one time.
 The number of vacancies, which skyrocketed, from 45 to 103 during the 114th Congress, has continued to climb this Congress.
-With more than 140 vacancies at present, over 15% of 870 authorized Article III judgeships are vacant.
+With the number of vacancies hovering around 140 since the end of last summer, the judiciary has been forced to conduct its business with over 15% of authorized Article III lower court judgeships are vacant.